A service of the

 European Public Goods

 Putting the high public debt ratios on a downward path and allocating sufficient resources to deliver on the green and digital transition will be among the priorities of the EU institutions after the European elections.
-Age Bakker, Roel Beetsma and Marco Buti propose setting up a successor to NextGenerationEU – a new EU fund until 2030 for financing European public goods to address the double transition.
+Age Bakker, Roel Beetsma and Marco Buti propose a successor to NextGenerationEU – a new fund for financing European public goods to address the double transition.

 AdobeStock|#334470178